graham-thomas/zymo-te/notebook.md

 therefore remove previously installed dependencies from ~/src/

-Load all modules into a single env for this project and apply project name zymo-te.
+Load all modules into a single env for this project and apply project name zymo-te. yaml file saved in analysis/.